-B. Basic Idea of CORA
+2.2.
+Basic idea of CORA

 All the existing techniques focus on how to minimize the overhead when decoupling the conflicts.
-In contrast, CORA treat the same problem from a different angle, aiming to eliminate the conflicts by migrating the policies, i.e., to reduce the #conflicts in global network instead of #expanded policies in a local switch.
+In contrast, CORA treat the same problem from a different angle, aiming to eliminate the conflicts by migrating the policies, i.e., to reduce the number of conflicts in global network instead of the number of expanded policies in a local switch.

 Considering a simple linear topology with two switches S_1 and S_2 , the policies at each switch are shown in Fig. 3.
-It needs 16 and 7 sub-policies to fully decouple all the conflicts in S_1 with naive and priority method, respectively.
-However, if we transfer P_2 to S_2 as shown in Fig 4, only 4 sub-policies are produced in S_1 with priority method, and S_2 generates no more policies other than P_2 from S_1 , which means the overall #policies decreases from 8 to 6.
+It needs 16 and 7 subpolicies to fully decouple all the conflicts in S_1 with naive and priority method, respectively.
+However, if we transfer P_2 to S_2 as shown in Fig. 4, only 4 sub-policies are produced in S_1 with priority method, and S_2 generates no more policies other than P_2 from S_1 , which means the overall #policies decreases from 8 to 6.
 The performance gain can be more significant for TCAM-based switches.